mannieh/PVT-Simulator/README.md

 Improve output formatting
 Include Pedersen Equation for calculating Viscosity

-Please see the accomponying Presntation before use and let me have any comments.
+Please see the accompanying Presntation before use and let me have any comments.